• Skip to primary navigation

 I love the refreshing taste of lemon curd but during the summer I like to try all the different summer fruits.
 I’ve baked with redcurrants, cherries, blackcurrants (in this lovely blackcurrant focaccia), mango and blueberries, as well as the usual strawberries and raspberries already this summer, so this time decided to try kiwi, and attempt kiwi curd.

-I adapted my recipe from this recipe for kiwi curd by Rumtumtiggs, which sounds delicious.
-I did tinker with the quantity of kiwi and replace the lemon with satsuma, which may well account for the fact that my curd didn’t thicken as much as I would have liked, although it did taste delicious.
+I did amend the quantity of kiwi and replace the lemon with satsuma, which may well account for the fact that my curd didn’t thicken as much as I would have liked, although it did taste delicious.

-Recipe for the kiwi satsuma curd:
+Recipe for kiwi satsuma curd

-3 kiwi fruit, peeled and chopped
+• 3 kiwi fruit, peeled and chopped

-Zest and juice of 1 small satsuma
+• zest and juice of 1 small satsuma

-3 eggs yolks
+• 3 eggs yolks

-100 g caster sugar
+• 100 g caster sugar

-50 g butter, in cubes
+• 50 g butter, in cubes

 Put all the ingredients except the butter in a Bain-Marie over a pan of water you have heated up to simmering point.